nocomplexity/SecurityArchitecture/architecture/threadmodels.md

-context-aware computing, wearables, ubiquitous computing, and web-of-things all are considered to be seamlessly integrated into a global information network, which has the self configuring capabilities based on standard and inter-operable communication protocols .
+context-aware computing, wearables, ubiquitous computing, and web-of-things all are considered to be seamlessly integrated into a global information network, which has the self configuring capabilities based on standard and interoperable communication protocols .

 Below a generic threat model for the IoT world: